com-480-data-visualization/datavis-project-2022-plot-twist/README.md

 <img src="/img/map_maquette.png" alt="maquette" width="1200"/>
 The projection we used was the Winkel tripel.
 We didn't choose the polar azimuthal equidistant projection, even if it would have reduced the teleportation at the border.
 We thought that users would not have been familiar with it, and would have been too confused to precisely understand the many movements happening at the same time.

 We used `d3` as the main visualization tool, and the `d3-geo` package to deal with geographical interpolation and projection.
+To ease the development, we used an `òbservablehq` notebook.
 Moreover, the lectures on maps, colors perception, interaction, "designing viz" and "do and don't in viz" were all useful to design this visualization.

 #### Tab 3: Bar chart race